Types of Financial Aid

 Federal Pell Grants are awarded to undergraduate students who have not earned their first bachelor’s degree and have not reached the Pell Grant Lifetime Eligibility limit.
 Pell eligibility is determined by a formula developed by the U.S. Congress and is applied consistently to all applicants using the information reported in the FAFSA.

 This grant is awarded to undergraduate students who have not earned their first bachelor’s degree and have financial need.
-Priority is given to students who receive Pell Grants and have high financial need (i.e. the lowest Expected Family Contribution or “EFC”) as determined by a formula developed by the U.S. Congress and is applied consistently to all applicants using the information reported in the FAFSA.
+Priority is given to students who receive Pell Grants and have high financial need (i.e. the lowest Student Aid Index or "SAI") as determined by a formula developed by the U.S. Congress and is applied consistently to all applicants using the information reported in the FAFSA.

 The federal and state work-study programs provide students with part-time employment both on-campus and off-campus (off-campus work-study jobs are limited to community service employment).
 Students can request to be considered for work-study by answering ‘yes’ to the “Interested in Work-Study” question on the FAFSA.
 Eligibility is determined using the information reported in the FAFSA.